peering-manager/peering-manager/docs/models/peering/autonomoussystem.md

 ## In Peering Manager

 Inside Peering Manager, you create autonomous systems that you want to peer with.
-Your own ASN number must be provided as a setting called `MY_ASN`.
+Your own ASN numbers must be provided by checking the `affiliated field`.
 For each AS that you create, the following properties can be configured (n.b. some are optional):

   * `ASN`: unique autonomous system number of the entity.
   * `Name`: human-readable name attached to an AS.
+  * `Affiliated`: whether or not you manage said autonomous system.
   * `IRR AS-SET`: the set of other ASNs that can be found behind this AS.
   * `IPv6 Max Prefixes`: a zero or positive integer which defines the maximum number of IPv6 prefixes to receive from the AS.